juanniaoxx/Function_Programming/SICP/note/Building_Abstractions_with_Procedures.md

 > [!important]
 >
-> Computer science is dealing with a different kind of knowledeg --- Imperative or "how to" knowledeg!
+> Computer science is dealing with a different kind of knowledge --- Imperative or "how to" knowledge!

 |                       | what is                    | example                                                      |
 | --------------------- | -------------------------- | ------------------------------------------------------------ |